BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 XCS is the Xtool Creative Space software that drives the laser.
 The older version only works with the F1 model.
 The newer version is required to use the F1 Ultra and is compatible with the F1 too.
-The Windows machines in the lab only have the newer version installed, because it's Windows, but I've left the older instructions here for anyone still using the older version.
+The Windows machines in the lab only has the newer version installed, because it's Windows, but I've left the older instructions here for anyone still using the older version.

 ---